- About the Murray

 Set on the banks of the Murray, Swan Hill boasts an enjoyable Mediterranean climate.
 Numerous attractions with ample quality accommodation make Swan Hill an excellent holiday destination, with a unique blend of history with a host of modern facilities.
 From the historic Pioneer Settlement, Regional Art Gallery, historic homesteads, numerous wineries to of course daily cruises on the PS Pyap.

 Enjoy the magnificent wide open spaces and the tranquillity of inland Australia while you visit an award-winning winery or a fine restaurant featuring fresh Murray Cod, yabbies, avocado, citrus, stone fruits or vine fruits.

 Take in the beautiful surroundings at a golf course or explore nature's remarkable features in one of many reserves and parks.
-Enjoy a river cruise or a houseboat holiday, an historic paddleboat trip or discover the fantastic festivals and events, arts and many unique family attractions.
+Enjoy a river cruise or an historic paddleboat trip or discover the fantastic festivals and events, arts and many unique family attractions.

 Swan Hill History

 Swan Hill is an historic town.
 In 1853 Francis Cadell in his Paddle Steamer Lady Augusta navigated the Murray from its mouth in South Australia reaching Swan Hill, his farthest point upstream.
 The boat was welcomed by the whole of the town's population - 12 people.
 The town grew up around the punt crossing, as it was the only crossing of the Murray within 100 km.
 Robert O'Hara Burke and William Wills crossed the Murray here in 1860.
 The punt operated until 1896 until it was superseded by a bridge.